RunestoneInteractive/RunestoneServer/pip/source/Sequences/index.rst

 The string ``string.ascii_lowercase`` contains all of the ascii letters that the system considers to be lowercase.
 Similarly, ``string.ascii_uppercase`` contains all of the uppercase letters. ``string.punctuation`` comprises all the characters considered to be punctuation.
-Try the following and see what you get.
+You can't actually run the code below in the browser (sorry, limitation of our environment, not *all* of python has been implemented.)
+But the comments indicate what would be produced; later in the semester you'll have facilities for actually executing it.

 .. activecode:: seq_char_classification